Omnia sunt communia: Other historical use

 The description of the members of the early church in Acts was a key inspiration for Christian communism.
 Thomas Müntzer, a leader in the German Peasants' War, described the concept of omnia sunt communia as the definition of the Gospel, arguing also that all things "should be distributed as occasion requires, according to the several necessities of all".

 In Utopia by Thomas More, the phrase omnia sunt communia is used to describe the lifestyle of the Utopians, as on More's fictional island of Utopia "all things are held in common".

 Modern use

 Modern left-winged movements have adopted the phrase, such as autonomist Marxism, the commons movement, and other social movements.

-After Madrid municipal elections in 2015, several city councellors swore their positions using omnia sunt communia.
+After Madrid municipal elections in 2015, several city councillors swore their positions using omnia sunt communia.